Mood food is gaining popularity as an alternative to drugs to beat mental illness.

 He said in an article for ‘The Quint’: “Without the right nutrition, the brain cannot produce neurotransmitters or neurochemicals like serotonin or dopamine, that are responsible for mood, social behaviour, appetite, memory and even boosting libido.”

-Low levels of the serotonin are linked mental health issues such as depression.
+Low levels of the serotonin are linked to mental health issues such as depression.

 Since making healthy swaps in her diet, Amy has seen a drastic change.